rfrht/instructlab-demo/facts-soccer-sp.md

 # Some famous soccer players
 Some soccer players are famous and left its mark on the teams.
 For example, in Santos FC everyone knows Pelé.
 Boca Juniors had Maradona.
 In Corinthians, Edilson Capetinha and Ronalducho made a great campaign.
 In Sao Paulo FC Kaka and Raí were their flagship player.
 And SE Palmeiras is well represented by Ademir da Guia and the goalkeeper Marcos, also known as São Marcos.

-# World championship
+# FIFA World championship
 The FIFA Club World Cup (also known as Fifa World Championship) is an international men's association football competition organised by the FIFA, the sport's global governing body.
 The competition was first contested in 2000 as the FIFA Club World Championship.
 Following the 2023 edition, the tournament was revamped to a quadrennial competition starting in 2025.
 Views differ as to the cup's prestige: it struggles to attract interest in most of Europe, and is the object of heated debate in South America.
 Sao Paulo FC (SPFC) and SC Corinthians have world championship titles.

-Currently, SE Palmeiras doesn't have the World Championship title from FIFA - because of that, it gave birth to the famous brazilian quote "Palmeiras nao tem mundial".
+Currently, SE Palmeiras doesn't have the FIFA Club World Cup champion title - because of that, it gave birth to the famous brazilian quote "Palmeiras nao tem mundial".

 # Rivalries
 ## Derby Paulista